Israel moves to block pro-Palestinian "fly-in"

 “But instead you chose to protest against Israel, the Middle East’s sole democracy ...
 We therefore suggest that you first solve the real problems of the region, and then come back and share with us your experience.
 Have a nice flight.”

-Israel’s left-wing Haaretz newspaper criticized the government’s decision to bar the activists.
+Israel’s left-wing Haaretz newspaper criticised the government’s decision to bar the activists.